Have you discovered a mold problem inside your home?

 The U.S. Department of Health states that indoor mold produces potent toxins that not only can be absorbed by the lungs, but also the skin and intestines.
-The long-term effects of mold exposure can have serious affects on your health including cancer, neurotoxicity, memory loss, cardiac conditions and more.
+The long-term effects of mold exposure can have serious effects on your health including cancer, neurotoxicity, memory loss, cardiac conditions and more.

 Why Does it Become Such a Problem?

 The reason why mold becomes such a big problem so fast is because it reproduces by forming millions of spores.
-These microscopic mold spares cannot be seen by the naked eye.
+These microscopic mold spores cannot be seen by the naked eye.
 And, what’s worse is that these spores are able to survive under conditions that visible mold cannot.

 What this boils down to is that you may not see any physical evidence of mold in your home, but the spores are still present and have the potential of causing severe health problems and/or landing on a surface that is inhabitable that allows it to start growing again.

 Another disturbing factor is that many types of mold form outside and can easily enter your home through open doors, windows and vents or hitchhike their way in on your clothing.

 For these reasons, we highly suggest that you use an air purifier to control mold problems.
 This simple device is able to remove all kinds of mold spores and is crucial to helping you live a healthy life.

 Key Features to Look for in a Mold Air Purifier